AzureCosmosDB/iot-solution-accelerator/Quickstart.md

    ![Download .zip containing the repository](media/github-download-repo.png 'Download ZIP')

 4. Unzip the contents to your root hard drive (i.e. `C:\`).
-This will create a folder on your root drive named `cosmos-db-iot-solution-accelerator-master`.
+This will create a folder on your root drive named `solution-accelerator-master`.

 5. Navigate to the [.NET Core 2.2 download page](https://dotnet.microsoft.com/download/dotnet-core/2.2), then download the SDK for your environment, such as Windows .NET Core Installer x64.